Scheduling#

 ✅ Per-task, on demand

-✅ Global schedule across experiments
+✅ Global schedule across protocols

 Optimization goal